sf-wdi-27-28/restful-api-exercises/README.md

 ### Deliverables

 Fork and clone this repo.
 Submit your pseudocode in a markdown or text file by making a pull request on this repository.

+//pseudocode routes for icecream:

+GET ALL ICECREAM "/icecreams"
+GET ICECREAM BY FLAVOR "/icecreams/:flavor"
+GET ALL ICECREAM FLAVORS "/flavors"
+GET ICECREAM BY COST "/icecreams/:cost"